-I am instructed by the above party (hereafter referred to as the 'Objector') to raise an objection to the proposed Oxfordshire County Council (Didcot Garden Town Highways Infrastructure - A4130 Improvement - Milton Gate to Collett Roundabout), A4197 Didcot to Culham Link Road, and A415 Clifton Hampden Bypass) CPO 2022.

-The Objector (Mrs PF VEITCH is the freeholder of land (Mr James Veitch is Mrs Veitch's late husband), known as (Land at) Fullamoor Farm to the south of Thame Lane as shown on Sheet 17 of the Clifton Hampden Bypass section in the Draft Order.
-The Objector is therefore a Qualifying Person for the purposes of their Objection to the Draft Order.
+I am instructed by the above party (hereafter referred to as the 'Objectors') to raise an objection to the proposed Oxfordshire County Council (Didcot Garden Town Highways Infrastructure - A4130 Improvement - Milton Gate to Collett Roundabout), A4197 Didcot to Culham Link Road, and A415 Clifton Hampden Bypass) CPO 2022.
+The Objectors are the freeholders of land at Zouch Farm, south of the A415, Culham (Sheets 13, 13a and 14) forming part of the Order Lands in the Draft Order.
+The Objectors are therefore a Qualifying Person for the purposes of their Objection to the Draft Order.